 Table of Contents

 Bo kho is a very flavorful Vietnamese stew made by braising beef with a lot of fragrant aromatics such as lemongrass, star anise, and cinnamon.

 One of the biggest reasons why I love Bo Kho is because it is such a versatile dish.
-It can start out as a stew and be eaten with a baguette or some rice, and if you're feeling bored of the stew it can be easily transformed into a beef noodle soup bowl, simply by adding some beef broth and a few additional splashes of fish sauce and then garnished with basil and lime.
+It can start out like a stew and be eaten with a Vietnamese baguette or some rice.

-- Beef - For this stew, I like using chunk because the meat doesn't get stringy and dry and gets really tender on its own without any tenderizer.
+- Beef - For this stew, I like using beef chuck because the meat doesn't get stringy and dry and gets really tender on its own without any tenderizer.
 Chuck is also known as blade roast.
 Oxtail is another favorite option as well but it takes a bit longer to cook.
-See below on ideas of the different types of beef you can use for this stew.
+See below for ideas of the different types of beef you can use for this stew.

 - Kiwi - I use kiwi as a natural meat tenderizer for this stew.
 If I use chuck or oxtail, I generally will skip putting in the kiwi if I don't have it because those cuts of meat get tender naturally, the longer you cook it.

 - Cola - I use cola as another tenderizer as well.
-Cola gives the marinade a bit of sweetness as well which I lightly sweeten the stew in the end.
-Don't worry, you don't pour any of the cola marinade into the stew itself and it is discarded.
+Cola gives the marinade a bit of sweetness as well which lightly sweetens the stew in the end.
+Don't worry, you don't pour any of the cola marinade into the stew itself, we discard the marinade.
 It is also the main liquid of the marinade, so if you decide to omit it, add a bit of water in its place.

 - Ginger/Garlic/Onion - These 3 aromatics are a must in the marinade.